Original Source – The Interview Portal

 The thing I love about this is that its like living two lives at once.
 At office, you’ve to be at the beck and call of your manager, work diligently and get your paycheck at the end of the month.
 But while working on the motorcycle, its like being your own boss, taking important decisions on your own (actually it’s the two of us, so not exactly on my own but yeah), and most importantly doing something which is new and out of the box.
 Whenever my modified motorcycle turns heads on the road, I feel proud to have played a crucial part in the creation of something so unique and exciting.
 That feeling is more valuable than anything else.

 Your advice to students?

 My profile was initially strengthened due to exposure to actual vehicle design and manufacturing during my Baja days.
-I also have a work experience of 1.5years (while applying) at Tata Technologies.
+I also have a work experience of 1.5 years (while applying) at Tata Technologies.
 If you are going to apply for masters, I would personally say that it’s better to apply with work experience than going without.
-Most universities may give you preference due to that, but also working for a year or two contributes a big deal to our personality and professional attitude etc. which is kinda important
+Most universities give preference to experience.
+Also, working for a year or two contributes a big deal to our personality and professional attitude etc. which is kinda important.

 Also, it helps to have extracurricular activities and projects and research publications which are relevant to your field of masters.
 These go a long way in convincing the university to grant you an admit